Applications are not being accepted at this time.

 - Project inspection, engineering, and administration

-- Individual service connections, including fees, if property owners provide a majority of the cost
+- Individual service connections, including fees, if property owners pay a majority of the cost

-- Closing drinking water wells that are an environmental safety or health hazard under state law
+- Closing drinking water wells that are an environmental safety or health hazard under state regulation

 - Interim financing until local government issues revenue bonds